+ What is ketamine?

 + What is the response rate?

-Research shows improvement in 70-80% of patients who are treated with ketamine.
+It depends upon the diagnosis, but research shows improvement in 70-80% of patients who are treated with ketamine for depression.

 + If ketamine therapy is working for me, how soon will I begin to feel better or notice a difference?